litkeys/DraftCN/docs/prd.md

 - **No Database**: All data exists in memory only
 - **No Authentication**: Public access, no user accounts
 - **No Cloud Services**: Fully client-side, can be deployed as static site
-- **Code Organization**: Feature-based folder structure as outlined in technical spec
+- **Code Organization**: Feature-based folder structure with separation of templates, blocks, and processing logic
+- **Template System**: TypeScript AST-based processing for extracting template metadata
+- **Component Runtime**: Dynamic component loading with React.lazy and props injection
+- **Style Architecture**: Centralized global CSS with template-specific style references
 - **Performance Target**: 60fps during drag operations through React.memo and optimized re-renders

 ## Epic List

-**Epic 1: Core Builder with Freeform Drag & Drop** - Implement exact block data model from tech specs with React snippets, enable freeform drag & drop from library panel to canvas (no grid snapping), support block selection/movement/deletion, auto-expand canvas height, and enforce boundaries with dead zone implementation
+**Epic 1: Core Builder with Freeform Drag & Drop** - Implement template-based block system with BlockTemplate and Block instance separation, create template registry and processor for TSX source files, enable freeform drag & drop from library panel to canvas (no grid snapping), support block selection/movement/deletion with props-based customization, auto-expand canvas height, and enforce boundaries with dead zone implementation

-**Epic 2: Grid System with Smart Snapping** - Add 60px visible grid overlay to canvas with automatic snapping enabled by default, implement drop zone preview showing which cells will be occupied, enable Alt key bypass for pixel-precise positioning during drag operations
+**Epic 2: Grid System with Smart Snapping** - Add 60px visible grid overlay to canvas with automatic snapping enabled by default, implement drop zone preview showing which cells will be occupied, enable Alt key bypass for pixel-precise positioning during drag operations, integrate grid system with template-based block instantiation

 ## Epic 1: Core Builder with Freeform Drag & Drop